 Step 6: Take Action and Live Your Brand

 Once you’ve defined your leadership brand, it’s time to live it!

 We leave you with this challenge: Share your brand statement with two people in your company or professional network this week.
-In our HNS Accelerate program, we require participants to share their leadership brand with senior leaders in their organizations.
+In our HNS Accelerate program for women leaders, we require participants to share their leadership brand with senior leaders in their organizations.
 We’ve found this leads to exciting opportunities, and in some cases, even promotions.
 So share the good news and brace yourself for unexpected results!